Snowflake-Labs/sfquickstarts/site/sfguides/src/transform_your_data_with_coalesce/transform_your_data_with_coalesce.md

 ## Overview
 Duration: 3

-Coalesce is a best-of-breed Data Transformation tool for Snowflake.
-With Coalesce, you build a directed acyclic graph (DAG) of "nodes" that can then be run on a scheduled basis, producing tested, up-to-date datasets that can then be consumed by the rest of your business.
+Coalesce is a best-in-class Data Transformation solution for Snowflake.
+With Coalesce, you build directed acyclic graphs (DAG) made up of nodes that run on a schedule and produce tested, up-to-date datasets ready for your business users.

 The Coalesce product is built around the concept of "metadata" - column and table level information that describes the structure and transformations inside your data warehouse.
 This metadata makes both designing and deploying data warehouses easier, especially at enterprise scale.

 ![Coalesce Pipeline](assets/coalesce_overview_pipeline.png)

 This guide will help you quickly get started with Coalesce, connecting your database and creating a small data mart for a hypothetical sales team.
 Using the Snowflake sample database, we will be implementing a Dimension node to track historical changes of their customers and a Fact node to record order transactions.

+The following video provides a brief overview of (most of) what this guide will be covering.

+<video id="Kg9Bo8_lUfU"></video>

 ### Prerequisites